drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/go2iber-options.rst

 Time & Simulation control
 -------------------------

-- Initial time:
+- Initial time: instant in which the calculation begins
-- Tmax:
+- Max simulation time: instant in which the calculation ends
-- Rank results:
+- Results 2D time interval: indicates the time interval length in which results are calculated
-- Timeseries rank results:
+- Timeseries time interval: selection of the time interval length in which results are written
 - Simulation details are written:
 - New simulation or current simulation:
 - Enable or disable simulation plan: